 So far so good; working out how to use and adapt these demos allowed me to test the full range of the flexibility provided by the API, from how items are drawn on a chart to user interaction options, from plotting geo data to applying complex graph algorithms.

 However, I now faced that perennial challenge that all testers must face: having to generate realistic data…

 My first big task was to find a way to test a new force-directed organic layout that was still in development back then.
 Users find our suite of automatic graph layouts essential for untangling and understanding their networks, so performance and quality are key.

 These standards are important to our users, so we need to get them right.

-The organic layout is designed specifically for large datasets and works by spreading nodes and links apart to reveal underlying structures.
+The organic graph layout is designed specifically for large datasets, revealing underlying structures by reducing link and node overlaps.
 Like other layouts, it relies on a sophisticated “packing” algorithm to pack disconnected groups of nodes together on the chart so they’re not too close or too far apart.

 To test the layout and packing algorithm thoroughly, I needed a tool that could recreate the huge variety of data networks that our customers use.
 This range includes everything from large tree-like hierarchical structures to collections of dense knots, and vast numbers of irregularly structured components of different sizes.

 I decided to adapt one of my own demos into a testing tool for generating and combining data with very different characteristics.